AustinLangston/tryit-jssip/README.md

 ## Hardcoded settings

 The app allows entering settings via an HTTP form in the Login section.
-However, the developer can hardcode some specific settings (for example the _callstats.io_  settings) by defining a `window.SETTINGS` variable before the `tryit-jssip.js` is loaded.

 Check the commented code in the [index.html](./index.html) and fill it as needed.